-In addition to the items below, please check this ever-growing collection of Faculty Enrichment’s library resources and handouts that can be downloaded.
-They are curated by Instructional Consultant Chris Odato.
-Sample topics include strategies for the first day of class, conducting peer observations of teaching, team-based learning, flipping the classroom, and online teaching.
+In addition to the items below, please check this ever-growing collection of Faculty Enrichment resources.
+They are developed curated by Instructional Consultant Chris Odato.
+Sample topics include strategies for the first day of class, conducting peer observations of teaching, team-based learning, transparent assignment design, and online teaching.